vipinroy94/sql-data-warehouse-project/README.md

 -------------------------------------------------------------------------------------------------------------------------
 ## License
-This project is licensed under the [MIT License].(LICENSE).
-You are free to use, modify, and share this project with proper attrubution.
+This project is licensed under the [MIT License](LICENSE).
+You are free to use, modify, and share this project with proper attribution.

 ## About Me
 Hi there !
 I am **Vipin Kumar**, I am an IT professional and passionate Data Analytics.